cs0317/SVAuth/README.md

 [These slides](doc/EndOfInternshipTalk.pptx) provide a good overview of the motivation and design of SVAuth.

-## Status notes

-* The relying party (RP) implementations for Facebook, Google, Microsoft, and Yahoo all work and pass verification, but there's a known vulnerability in the Yahoo RP (outside the scope of the verification), and we do not recommend using any of the RP implementations for anything important until they have received a more thorough security review.

 ## Building and running

 Currently we only test SVAuth on Windows.
 (Since the SVAuth agent is based on